|Core Services and Specialized Equipment through 7 core facilities|

 |Access to the CFAR Sharepoint Site for secure document sharing|

 The CFAR offers the use of its conference room and amenities to the UAB community.
-Located in the CFAR offices in suite 256 of the Bevill Biomedical Research Building (BBRB 256), the conference room comfortably seats 15-25 people.
+Located in the CFAR offices in suite 256 of the Bevill Biomedical Research Building (BBRB 256), the conference room comfortably seats 18-25 people.
 The room is equipped with a PC-computer, Smartboard, mounted projector, and wireless polycom conference phone.
-Submit a form below to request the room or call Bonnie Zarzaur at 4-1614.
-A new electronic tablet mounted outside the room indicates daily availability.
+Submit a form (below) to request the room or call Bonnie Zarzaur at 4-1614.
+An electronic billboard mounted outside the room indicates daily availability.

 This room should not be considered reserved until confirmation is provided by Bonnie via email or phone.
 Meetings of less than 8 people may not be approved to allow for use by larger groups only.
 Standing meetings may not be approved to allow time for impromptu meetings each day.